 For some reason I don’t understand, some Breaking Bad fans don’t like BCS.
 And I’m going to be controversial and say this: then you weren’t really BB fans.
 Because it’s all about character building, about getting there eventually, but not before you discover everyone’s aspirations and motivations.
 You feel it’s going slow?
 Trust me, it pays off.
 Always.
 And if you don’t believe me, watch the fifth episode, ‘Chicanery‘.
 The wait is worth it.

-Needless to say, there are more shows, but I am not going to bore you with all of them -but here are some, nonetheless: Stranger Things 2, the increasingly superb The Crown (which I haven’t included because I haven’t finished it yet, I want to savour every episode slowly), The Good Place, Taboo (it left me obsessed and wanting more of it), Narcos… What was on TV this year that you loved?
+Needless to say, there are more shows, but I am not going to bore you with all of them -but here are some, nonetheless: Stranger Things 2, the increasingly superb The Crown (which I haven’t included because I haven’t finished it yet, I want to savour every episode slowly), The Good Place, the ever-great Peaky Blinders, Taboo (it left me obsessed and wanting more of it), Narcos… What was on TV this year that you loved?
 The holidays are long and I could do with some binge-watching.